ZonkedHobgoblin/mediafetch/README.md

 ## Supported file types & qualities
 <details>
 <summary><b>Supported file types and their respective qualities</b></summary>
-These file types are supported by AnyAudio, and it will attempt to download files as your preferred type.
+These file types are supported by MediaFetch, and it will attempt to download files as your preferred type.

 <sup>*Please note: Even if saved as a lossless audio file or at a high bitrate, the true audio quality will remain limited by the original YouTube source stream.*</sup>